 From March 2021 through 2022, we historically provided equity grants to eligible participants under the JOANN Inc. 2021 Equity Incentive Plan.
 On February 27, 2023, upon recommendation by the Compensation Committee, the Board unanimously approved and adopted the amendment and restatement of the JOANN Inc. 2021 Equity Incentive Plan.
-Pursuant to Proposal 4 above, we are asking our stockholders to approve that amendment and restatement of the JOANN Inc. 2021 Equity Incentive Plan.
-In this proposal, we refer to the original JOANN Inc. 2021 Equity Incentive Plan as the "2021 Plan," and we refer to the amendment and restatement of the JOANN Inc. 2021 Plan."
+Pursuant to Proposal 4 above, we are asking our stockholders to approve that amendment and restatement of the JOANN Inc. 2021 Equity Incentive Plan as the "2021 Plan," and we refer to the amendment and restatement of the JOANN Inc. 2021 Equity Incentive Plan as the "Amended 2021 Plan."